GO-29

 The following are improper operations:

-Reminder: There are no gestures on Apple TV thus this section is not applicable, see the section GO-29 and Apple TV for details.
+Reminder: There are no gestures on Apple TV thus this section is not applicable, see the section Apple TV Particulars for details.
 On macOS taps/touches are pointer clicks, pans/swipes/scrolls are pointer drags.

 All calculator capabilites are supported on macOS.